Organisers ‘confident’ of Velo South 2019

 But he stressed the character of Velo South had to be large scale, 100 miles, closed roads, and 15,000 participants or more.

-“There are a number of samll events staged in Sussex but we’re not doing that,” he said.
+“There are a number of small events staged in Sussex but we’re not doing that,” he said.

-“We’re starting a nationally – but in time it could be an internationally – reknowned cycling event in West Sussex.”
+“We’re starting a nationally – but in time it could be an internationally – renowned cycling event in West Sussex.”

 READ MORE: Stop Velo South campaigners say the ‘fight has not stopped’ for ‘different’ 2019 event